ant-uni-bremen/CMDNet/README.md

 # MMNet

+This MMNet fork was used to evaluate MMNet for the [CMDNet journal article](https://doi.org/10.1109/TCOMM.2021.3114682).

 MMNet is a massive MIMO signal detection scheme based on light online learning with neural networks that extends to correlated channel scenarios.

 ## Table of Contents